costaivo/quotes-app-ai-powered-2026/docs/product/prd.md

 ## 🎯 Feature: Pagination Implementation (Part 3)

 ### Metadata
-- **Version**: 1.0
+- **Version**: 1.1
-- **Date**: 2025-11-25
+- **Date**: 2025-12-01
-- **Status**: Draft
+- **Status**: Approved
 - **Part**: 3 of N

 ---

 ## 📝 Introduction & Overview

 The Quotes Application needs pagination functionality to efficiently browse large collections of quotes by dividing them into manageable pages.
-This feature enhances the `GET /api/v1/quotes` endpoint to support pagination parameters, improving performance and user experience with large datasets.
+This improves performance and user experience when dealing with large datasets.
+This feature enhances the `GET /api/v1/quotes` endpoint to support pagination parameters.

 ---

 ## 🎯 Goals

 1. **Enhanced Retrieval**: Support fetching quotes in pages to handle large datasets efficiently.
-2.  **Standardized Metadata**: Provide clear pagination information (total pages, current page) in the API response.
+2. **Standardized Metadata**: Provide clear pagination information (total pages, current page, etc.) in the API response.
 3. **Consistency**: Maintain existing search and filtering capabilities while adding pagination.
 4. **Performance**: Optimize database queries using limits and offsets.
+5. **Backward Compatibility**: Ensure existing functionality remains unchanged when pagination parameters are not provided (defaults used).

 ---

 ## 👥 User Stories

 - As a **user**, I want to **browse quotes page by page** so that I am not overwhelmed by a massive list.
-- As a **frontend developer**, I want to **receive total page counts** so that I can build a proper pagination UI (e.g., "Page 1 of 10").
+- As a **frontend developer**, I want to **receive total page counts and record counts** so that I can build a proper pagination UI (e.g., "Page 1 of 10").
 - As a **system administrator**, I want to **limit the maximum number of quotes** returned per request to protect the server from overload.

 ---